 The best hostel in London for solo travellers

 In my opinion, the best hostel in London for solo travellers is Wombats City Hostel.
-I’ve now stayed there multiple times in a six-bed female dorm room (with ensuite).
+I’ve now stayed there multiple times in a six-bed female dorm room (with an ensuite).
 It’s conveniently located 10 minutes from both Tower Bridge and Brick Lane in East London.
-The hostel is also walking distance from two tube lines and two grocery stores.
+The hostel is also within walking distance of two tube lines and two grocery stores.
 I like the large common areas at the hostel and the onsite bar.
 The bar hosts weekly events as well, which is the perfect place to meet other solo travellers in London.

 I’ve also stayed overnight at the Astor Victoria as it’s walking distance from Victoria Coach Station.
 Let’s just say, Wombats is 100 times better.
 I had to walk up seven flights of narrow stairs to my female dorm, which isn’t the easiest with a nearly 20kg suitcase.
 I also thought the shared bathrooms weren’t the cleanest and the common areas at Wombats are so much better.